-Belfast Castle is set on the slopes of Cavehill Country Park 400 feet above sea level with stunning views overlooking Belfast Lough.
-Belfast’s original Norman castle built in the 12th century in what is now the city centre.
-It was destroyed by fire in 1707 and is only remembered by the name ‘Castle Street’.
-Belfast remained without a castle until the 19th century until this one was built in 1870.
-In 1863 the 3rd Marquis of Donegall, a descendant and heir of the Chistester family, decided to built himself a castle as a ‘suitable’ residence.
-The original budget was £11,000 and the Lanyon architectural firm was responsible for it’s plans and construction.
-It was inspired by Balmoral Castle and is a typical example of 19th century gothic revivalism called ‘Scottish Baronial.
-Typical features of this style are the cone-capped towers, the bartizans (towers perched half way up the building) and the ‘crow-stepped’ gables.
-During this Victorian era many buildings that called themselves ‘castles’ were really only exquisite mansions as a castle in it’s true sense was built for a defensive purpose.
+Belfast Castle is set on the slopes of Cavehill Country Park at 400-feet above sea level.
+It has beautiful gardens and spectacular views overlooking Belfast Lough.
+Belfast’s first castle was built by the Normans in the 13th century in what is now the city centre.
+This was destroyed by fire in 1707 and is only remembered by the name ‘Castle Street’.
+Belfast remained without a castle for another 160 years until this one was built in 1870.
+In 1863 the 3rd Marquis of Donegall, a descendant and heir of the Chichester family decided to build himself a ‘suitable’ residence.
+It was inspired by Balmoral Castle and is a typical example of a style called Scottish Baronial.
+Typical features of this dramatic style of architecture are the cone-capped towers, the bartizans towers perched half way up the building and the ‘crow-stepped’ gables.
+During this Victorian era many buildings that called themselves ‘castles’ were really only exquisite mansions as a castle in its true sense was built for a defensive purpose.